AnneKammenhed/annes-spock-game/README.md

 The game area has five images that when clicked run the game.

-Underneath the symbols the player choice displays by event listener the image for what the player chose.
-There is a computers choice beside it and it displays the random chioce of the computer.

-There is a message displaying if you win or the computer wins.
+Underneath the images there is a message with the outcome of the game is visible - who wins? - who loses?

 The footer adds up the wins for the player and the computer.